 The “Thalidomide trial” was a criminal proceeding against nine senior Grünenthal employees.
-The trial began on 27 May 1968 in Alsdorf before the Grand Criminal Court of the Regional Court of Aachen and was concluded two and a half years later, on 18 December 1970.
+The trial began on 27 May 1968 in Alsdorf before the First Grand Criminal Chamber of the Regional Court of Aachen and was concluded two and a half years later, on 18 December 1970.

 The Thalidomide trial was long considered the most complex criminal proceedings in German legal history.
 The trial ran for a total of 283 trial days during which dozens of witnesses and medical experts were heard.